 PK/PD and Metabolism

-Over the drug discovery process, ADME (Absorption, Distribution, Metabolism, and Elimination) and PK studies are deemed necessary to evaluate the bioavailability…
+During the drug discovery process, ADME (absorption, distribution, metabolism, and excretion) and PK studies are deemed necessary to evaluate bioavailability.

-Inhalation toxicity studies are required to assess the exposure hazards for consumer products or manufacturing workers.
+Inhalation toxicity studies are required to assess the exposure hazards of consumer products or to manufacturing workers.

-Our team of experienced, highly-educated scientists, with backgrounds in toxicology, molecular biology, chemistry and immunology, understand that the drug development process is no longer a one-size fits all approach.
+Our team of experienced, highly-educated scientists, experts in toxicology, molecular biology, chemistry and immunology, fully understands that the drug development process is distinct for each approach.

-Safety Pharmacology satisfies a key requirement in the process of a drug development, assessing the potential adverse effects of drug candidates on the major physiological systems of the body.
+Safety pharmacology satisfies a key requirement in the drug development process, assessing any potential adverse effects that drug candidates may have on the body’s major physiological systems